usd-cs/comp305-final-project-sp24-s01s02-jj/README.md

       database_password=
       database_host=
       ```
+   You'll want to enter the host server values that were created in the previous section.

 3. Open the newly created folder, and navigate to `src/test/resources`.
 From there, create a file named `config.properties` and enter the following information:
    1. ```properties
       database_name=